Subject to certain requirements your PHI may be released to various agencies or for specific purposes, including:

 * Unless you specifically tell us in advance not to do so, we may share health information about you to a family member or friend involved with your medical care.

 * If you are admitted, we may include limited information to be listed in the hospital directory.
-This directory is used to locate patients to receive visitors, phone calls, mail, flowers, etc. You may request to remove your name from this directory when you register for inpatient
+This directory is used to locate patients to receive visitors, phone calls, mail, flowers, etc. You may request to remove your name from this directory when you register for inpatient services or anytime during your hospital stay.

 * If you do not request to be removed from the hospital directory, we may respond to specific requests for information by friends, the media, etc. We will provide only a one-word description of your general condition (good, fair, etc.) and your location within the hospital.
 Persons seeking information must tell us your full name.

 * We may use certain information, such as your address, to contact you in the future about your possible interest in contributing to Gaylord Hospital.
 Money raised is used to expand and improve the services and programs we provide to the community.
-You can request not to be
+You may request not to be contacted for fundraising or marketing activities by notifying us when you schedule your visit or during registration.
+You may also contact the Privacy Officer at any time to discuss or change your preference to be contacted.

 * With your permission, we may collect your Social Security number in the course of business.
-We protect the confidentiality of the Social Security numbers we collect by limiting access, prohibiting unlawful disclosure; reviewing our processes to protect this information on a
+We protect the confidentiality of the Social Security numbers we collect by limiting access, prohibiting unlawful disclosure; reviewing our processes to protect this information on a regular basis, training staff on proper handling of this information and requiring other persons that we use for business purposes to protect your information.

 The above examples do not include all the ways Gaylord may use or disclose your protected health information.